 The Relationship between Humic Acid and Soil

-There are about 4 trillion tons humus (humic substance) on the earth and it is an important part of the soil.
-Humic acid is the most active component of soil humus, which plays a key role in the formation, properties and fertility of soil.
-In short, the relationship between humic acid and soil is as follow,
+There are about 4 trillion tons of humus (humic substance) on the earth and it is an important part of the soil.
+Humic acid is the most active component of soil humus, which plays a key role in the soil's formation, properties, and fertility.
+In short, the relationship between humic acid and soil is as follows,

 - Active participant and promoter of soil formation.

-- Mediator that restrict or promote the migration, fixation and leaching of soil metal ions and trace elements.
+- Mediator that restricts or promotes the migration, fixation, and leaching of soil metal ions and trace elements.